SovaNetwork/network-enclave/README.md

 The service requires the following environment variables:

 - `BIP32_SEED` - Hex-encoded seed for the BIP32 master key (mandatory)
-- `API_KEY` - API key for protected endpoints (if not set, protected endpoints will be inaccessible)
+- `ENCLAVE_API_KEY` - API key for protected endpoints (if not set, protected endpoints will reject requests)
 - `RUST_LOG` - Log level (e.g., info, debug, warn) - defaults to info

 ### Build and Run